kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/cluster/index.md

 9.1.0           9.1.0     Official       ghcr.io/appscode-images/mysql:9.1.0-oracle                 45h
 9.4.0           9.4.0     Official       ghcr.io/appscode-images/mysql:9.4.0-oracle                 45h
 9.6.0           9.6.0     Official       ghcr.io/appscode-images/mysql:9.6.0-oracle                 45h
+9.7.1           9.7.1     Official       ghcr.io/appscode-images/mysql:9.7.1-oracle                 45h
 ```

 The version above that does not show `DEPRECATED` `true` is supported by `KubeDB` for `MySQL`.
 You can use any non-deprecated version.
-Here, we are going to create a MySQL Group Replication using `MySQL`  `9.6.0`.
+Here, we are going to create a MySQL Group Replication using `MySQL`  `9.7.1`.

 **Deploy MySQL Cluster:**